krraghavan/mongodb-aggregate-query-support/README.md

 ```
 Note the use of the extra escaped quotes and the use of the double @@ (both required).

+## New in 0.7.8 version
+This supports the use case where the query structure is largely the same with minor variations (say in a match stage) based
+on different conditions.
+In order to avoid needing to have multiple copies of queries that vary only in the definition of
+one or more stages.
+A new annotation and attribute ```@Conditional``` is defined that can be associated with each pipeline
+ stage (see the unit test for more details).
+One or more conditional annotations can be specified and if any one of the
+ conditions match, the pipeline stage is used.
+With this capability, the order attribute of each pipeline stage becomes relative.
+   Stages that don't match and should not be included in the pipeline are filtered out when the pipeline is fully built.

 Minimum Java version supported is 1.8

 ## Usage